Bypass navigation bar

 chart of our degree plans by college or visit the

 About half of the coursework takes place in our well-equipped lab, where you’ll get hands-on experience.
 During the co-op work portion of your program (usually the last course taken), you’ll have the opportunity to work as a paid employee at a local dealership while continuing to earn college credit.
 Many of our students are offered jobs at the dealership where they have completed their co-op work experience.

-Our Engine Technology instructors have real-world experience, which makes them able to relate to the challenges you face at work.
+Engine Technology instructors have industry experience, so they can relate to the challenges you face at work.
 They work with you one-on-one, encouraging you and helping you to succeed in school and on the job.
 See profiles of some of our

 Engine Technology courses are designed for direct entry into the workforce.
 However, if you are interested in earning a degree at a four-year institution, please visit the

 Transfer Services website for guidance on the transfer process.